Benah0987/Benah0987/README.md

 ##About Me

-1. 🔭 I'm currently working on software engineering school projects.
+1. 🔭 I'm currently working on software engineering projects, currently a church website using wordpress.
 2. 🌱 I'm continuously learning and improving my skills in making professional websites and softwares or areas of interest.
 3. 👯 I'm always looking to collaborate on building and making websites.
 4. 🤔 I'm interested in AI and its collaboration with data science.